auth0/docs/articles/quickstart/native/android/00-login.md

 budicon: 448
 ---

-This tutorial will show you how to integrate the Auth0 Login in your Android project in order to present the login box.
+This tutorial shows you how to integrate the Auth0 Login in your Android project and present the login box.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',